-Last night we lit the first candle on the Chanukah menorah, for it was the first night of this minor eight-day Jewish holiday that's become a major one over the years.
-There are blessings to be recited, songs to be sung, latkes to be eaten but just what does Chanukah celebrate?
+This evening we light the first candle on the Chanukah menorah, for it's the first night of this minor eight-day Jewish holiday that's become a major one over the years.
+There are blessings to be recited, songs to be sung, latkes to be eaten. ...
+But just what does Chanukah celebrate?

 Answer: A successful Jewish revolt against a Syrian empire ruled by the Seleucid dynasty of Greek kings some 2,200 years ago.